 5. Pero, R. (1988), “Boosting Immunity Through Chiropractic."
 East-West Magazine

 6. Harvard health publishing. c2010-2019.
 Solving ear infections in children.
 [Online].
 [February 2019].
 Available from: https://www.health.harvard.edu/childrens-health/new-guidelines-for-solving-ear-infections

 7. Burcon M. Upper Cervical Protocol for Ten Meniere’s Patients, Upper Cervical Subluxation Complex, A Review of the Chiropractic and Medical Literature, Kirk Eriksen, Lippincott, Williams & Wilkens, Baltimore, MD, 2004, pp 284-286.

 8. Fallon, JM.
-The Role of the Chiropractic Adjustment in the Care and Treatment of 332 Children with Otitis Media.
+The Role of the Chiropractic Adjustment in the Care of 332 Children with Otitis Media.
 Journal of Clinical Chiropractic Pediatrics Vol 2, No. 2 1997 p.167-183